PlaidCloud/website/content/en/docs/concepts/services-networking/dns-pod-service.md

   This property is optional.
 When specified, the provided list will be merged into the base search domain names generated from the chosen DNS policy.
   Duplicate domain names are removed.
-  Kubernetes allows for at most 6 search domains.
+  PlaidCloud allows for at most 6 search domains.
 - `options`: an optional list of objects where each object may have a `name` property (required) and a `value` property (optional).
 The contents in this property will be merged to the options generated from the specified DNS policy.